sportshackdays/Challenge-4-LLM-for-Event-Comms/README.md

      - `"respond"`
      - `"forward_to_human"`
      - `"nothing"`
+     -  `null` (used for outgoing emails)

 ### Personal Data Placeholders

-Personal data is replaced by placeholders enclosed in brackets, such as `[placeholder_id]`.
+Personal data is replaced by placeholders enclosed in brackets, such as `<NAME_ID>`.
 In any response message, it is required to use the same placeholders with the correct IDs.